Argentina’s Milei counts Trump and Musk as fans. Here’s what his ‘chainsaw approach’ has delivered

 Milei has also been working to attract more business investment, crucial to boosting economic growth.

-A new law that offers incentives to invest, including generous tax breaks, could attract as much as $50 billion in foreign investment, according to the Argentine government’s estimates quoted by KNG Securities, a financial firm.
+As much as $50 billion in foreign investment could flow into Argentina as a result of a new law that offers incentives to invest, including generous tax breaks, according to the Argentine government’s estimates quoted by KNG Securities, a financial firm.

 But capital controls, which limit the flow of foreign currency into and out of the country, are giving investors pause.